Wakefield Country Day School: Adjunct faculty

 In the fall of 2019, Wakefield Country Day School announced the first adjunct faculty in the history of the school.
-This group includes several prominent local residents, including: World Bank managing director Caroline Anstey; investor, financier and businessman Charles T. Akre; former conductor of the United States Marine Band John R. Bourgeois; U.S. Tax Court judge Joseph H. Gale; actress Louise Caire Clark; and former Clerk of the United States House of Representatives Jeff Trandahl.
+This group includes several prominent local residents, including: investor, financier and businessman Charles T. Akre; former conductor of the United States Marine Band John R. Bourgeois; actress Louise Caire Clark; former U.S. Ambassador to Uzbekistan Jon Purnell; investigative reporter and editor of the Rushford Report Greg Rushford; attorney, law professor, and Senior Vice President at the Campaign Legal Center Paul M. Smith; and former Clerk of the United States House of Representatives Jeff Trandahl.
 These adjunct faculty members share their knowledge with the students through talks and seminars, as members of senior thesis panels, and through internships.
 They also speak at the WCDS Forum, which is an opportunity for the public to hear adjunct faculty discuss topics and engage one another in expert dialog.

 Funding and tuition

 From May to November 2019, benefactors donated more than $2 million to the school for tuition assistance and to support ongoing operations.
 This included $1.2 million in scholarships to fund 25 students for three years.

+From 2020 to 2024 the school received major gifts from two anonymous donors, and one from Tobias Dengel, WCDS 1989, President of WillowTree, and his wife, Lynn.
+These gits were given to support scholarships and teacher development.

 According to the school, every family with demonstrated financial need is offered assistance via scholarships or financial aid, with most of them ultimately accepting it and enrolling their children, deeming the help sufficient to meet their needs.
 As of September 2022, 70 percent of WCDS students were receiving some form of financial assistance.
 However, the school notes, "no family at WCDS receives full tuition assistance.
 All families are expected to pay something toward their children's education".